b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 ##### Tasks

-- Implement a search button to open a small search form under the header
+- DONE Implement a search button to open a small search form under the header
-- Implement the logic where the user enters an input in the form, and the posts with the titles related to the input topic are retrieved, sorted from most liked to the least
+- DONE Implement the logic where the user enters an input in the form, and the posts with the titles related to the input topic are retrieved, sorted from most liked to the least

 ##### Click on post to open post modal with all the post information